-Non-compliance of emission limits of $NO_x$ , $SO_2$ , and HCl from CHP1; $NO_x$ and $SO_2$ from CHP2; and $NO_x$ , $SO_2$ , $NH_3$ , and HCl from the ASP were recorded during the reporting period.
+Non-compliance of emission limits of Odour from CAPCS; NO_x , SO_2 , and HCl from CHP1; NO_x and SO_2 from CHP2; NO_x and SO_2 from CHP3; and NO_x , SO_2 , NH_3 , and HCl from the ASP were recorded during the reporting period.

-All analytes from the outlet chamber of the effluent storage tank and Petrol Interceptors were recorded to be in compliance with discharge limits during the reporting period.
+All analytes from the outlet chamber of the effluent storage tank were recorded to be in compliance with discharge limits during the reporting period.
+No petrol interceptor sampling was required during the reporting period.

 The Contractor has reviewed the organic waste treatment processes (i.e., waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
-The Contractor has investigated the desulphurisation system, CHPs, and the ASP; the potential causes for the exceedances were identified.
+The Contractor has investigated the desulphurisation system, CAPCS, CHPs, and the ASP; the potential causes for the exceedances were identified.